polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 ### RPMsg Linux Kernel Configuration

-To enable the RPMsg Framework on PolarFire SoC using Linux, the `CONFIG_RPMSG_MIV` kernel configuration must be activated.
+The RPMsg framework is automatically enabled when the remote `MIV_REMOTEPROC` configuration is enabled.

-This option is already configured in the PolarFire SoC Yocto and Buildroot environments when using the AMP machine.
+This option is already configured in the PolarFire SoC Yocto and Buildroot build systems when using the AMP machine.

 <a name="how-to-use-the-rpmsg-framework-on-linux"></a>